shahpreya/MTLnet/README.md

 To get started, open up the IPython notebook "MTLnet" under the "scripts" folder.

-This serves as a supplement to our paper in submission at Human Brain Mapping [link to be included upon publication of paper].
+This serves as a supplement to our paper in Human Brain Mapping (http://onlinelibrary.wiley.com/doi/10.1002/hbm.23887/abstract).
 Please see paper for details on image acquisition, processing, and analysis.

 MTL segmentation was carried out using the ASHS pipeline (https://sites.google.com/site/hipposubfields/)